Telephony: Overview

-The first telephones were connected directly in pairs: each user had a separate telephone wired to each location to be reached.
+The first telephones were connected directly in open wire pairs: each user had a separate telephone wired to each location to be reached.
 This quickly became inconvenient and unmanageable when users wanted to communicate with more than a few people.
 The invention of the telephone exchange provided the solution for establishing telephone connections with any other telephone in service in the local area.
 Each telephone was connected to the exchange at first with one wire, later one wire pair, the local loop.
 Nearby exchanges in other service areas were connected with trunk lines, and long-distance service could be established by relaying the calls through multiple exchanges.

 Initially, exchange switchboards were manually operated by an attendant, commonly referred to as the "switchboard operator".
 When a customer cranked a handle on the telephone, it activated an indicator on the board in front of the operator, who would in response plug the operator headset into that jack and offer service.
 The caller had to ask for the called party by name, later by number, and the operator connected one end of a circuit into the called party jack to alert them.
 If the called station answered, the operator disconnected their headset and completed the station-to-station circuit.
 Trunk calls were made with the assistance of other operators at other exchangers in the network.

+Early telephone networks connected subscribers to local exchanges by dedicated wire pairs.
+Calls between exchanges were carried over trunk lines that linked switching centers into wider networks.
+As traffic increased, these trunk routes required large numbers of parallel circuits.
+Because each circuit occupied its own pair, the cost of long-distance infrastructure grew rapidly.
+This constraint drove the development of analog carrier systems, which allowed multiple telephone channels to be transmitted over a single pair of wires (carrier telephony).
+This was part of Bell System's General Toll Switching Plan.